zekierciyas/github-app/README.md

  An android app that lists users on Github and shows the user information's in detail page

+ ## Features

+1. **Offline Listing with Room Database**
+   - Implements offline caching of data with Room Database.
+   - Adheres to cache expiry policy for efficient data management.

+2. **Remote Data from GitHub API**
+   - Fetches data from the GitHub API to populate the app with remote content.

+3. **Add/Remove User Favorites**
+   - Allows users to add/remove items to/from favorites list stored locally.

+4. **Data Listing with DiffUtil**
+   - Utilizes DiffUtil to efficiently update RecyclerView items.

+5. **Data Search**
+   - Enables users to search for items within the current list.

+6. **Portrait and Landscape Mode Support**
+   - Provides a seamless user experience in both portrait and landscape orientations.

  ## Tech Stack

 ### Architecture